- Every Make and Model Supplied

 The 1 Series is said to have made up almost 20% of all of BMW's total sales back in 2008, which is rather impressive considering the vast range of vehicles the company produce.

-We have both 3-door and 5-door 1 Series models available, and over a hundred different variants, including diesel options and loads of different sizes of engines.
-We're very proud to be able to offer you such a superb range of BMW 1 Series cars, as they're quite rightly recognised as one of the finest ranges of compact executive cars on the market today.
+We have both 3-door and 5-door 1 BMW Series models available for lease, and over a hundred different variants, including diesel options and loads of different sizes of engines.
+We're very proud to be able to offer you such a superb range of lease BMW 1 Series cars, as they're quite rightly recognised as one of the finest ranges of compact executive cars on the market today.

 Also classed as a range of 'compact' executive cars, the 2 Series is a very recent venture by BMW - production of these vehicles only began in 2013, and they have quite rightly proved very popular already.
 Aesthetically the 2 Series cars are said to be a little bit more imposing that the 1 Series - rather like the older brother, if you will.